 The sauce is very easy as well; you cook some pancetta until golden and then stir in the roasted garlic, some heavy cream, chili flakes, and fresh parsley.
 Despite the rich ingredients, the dish was very light and very flavorful.
 This recipe is very easy to make and you can have dinner on the table fairly quickly once the garlic is roasted.

-Warning don’t plan on a lot of kissing afterwards and no worries as the vampires will stay away for at least a full day.
+Warning do not plan on a lot of kissing afterward and no worries as the vampires will stay away for at least a full day.

 Creamy pancetta and roasted garlic pasta

 Roasted Garlic Ingredients: